dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

   &= \boldsymbol{-4x^2+11xy-3y^2.}
 \end{align}

+---

-{{% roman "2." %}} You can substitute the expressions $A$, $B$, and $C$ straight in, but that will make things horribly complicated and long.
+2. You can substitute the expressions $A$, $B$, and $C$ straight in, but that will make things horribly complicated and long.
 It is much better to simplify the given expression first, and then substitute.

 \begin{align}
   & 3(2A+C)-2 \left\\{ 2(A+C) - (B-C) \right\\} \\\\